11 Communication

 Scatterplot of highway fuel efficiency versus engine size of cars, colored by drive.
 The y-axis has breaks starting at 15 and ending at 40, increasing by 5.

 You can use labels in the same way (a character vector the same length as breaks), but you can also set it to NULL to suppress the labels altogether.
 This can be useful for maps, or for publishing plots where you can’t share the absolute numbers.
 You can also use breaks and labels to control the appearance of legends.
-For discrete scales for categorical variables, labels can be a named list of the existing levels names and the desired labels for them.
+For discrete scales for categorical variables, labels can be a named list of the existing level names and the desired labels for them.

 ggplot(mpg, aes(x = displ, y = hwy, color = drv)) +